Demo 3: Inner Product Spaces#

 \[\begin{split} \beta = \{_e\boldsymbol{u}_1,_e\boldsymbol{u}_2,_e\boldsymbol{u}_3\} = \left\{ \left[\begin{matrix}\frac{\sqrt{3}}{3}\\\frac{\sqrt{3}}{3}\\\frac{\sqrt{3}}{3}\end{matrix}\right], \left[\begin{matrix}\frac{\sqrt{2}}{2}\\0\\- \frac{\sqrt{2}}{2}\end{matrix}\right], \left[\begin{matrix}- \frac{\sqrt{6}}{6}\\\frac{\sqrt{6}}{3}\\- \frac{\sqrt{6}}{6}\end{matrix}\right] \right\} \end{split}\]

 be an orthonormal basis for \(\mathbb{R}^3\).
-Now \(\phantom{ }_\beta\boldsymbol{x}\) can be computed by:
+Now \(\phantom{ }_\beta\boldsymbol{x}\) can be computed with:

 \[\begin{split} \phantom{ }_\beta\boldsymbol{x} = \begin{bmatrix} \left<_e\boldsymbol{u}_1, \phantom{ }_e\boldsymbol{x} \right>\\ \left<_e\boldsymbol{u}_2, \phantom{ }_e\boldsymbol{x} \right>\\ \left<_e\boldsymbol{u}_3, \phantom{ }_e\boldsymbol{x} \right> \end{bmatrix} \end{split}\]

-for all \(\boldsymbol{x} \in \mathbb{R}^3\)
+for all \(\boldsymbol{x} \in \mathbb{R}^3\).

 We can start by convincing ourselves that \(\beta\) is indeed an orthonormal basis for \(\mathbb{R}^3\).
 First and foremost, \(\boldsymbol{u}_1, \boldsymbol{u}_2,\boldsymbol{u}_3\) should be mutually orthonormal.
 Meaning that they should satisfy